Electric Field At A Point Charge

 Computational Electromagnetics

 With the increasing power of computers, computational electromagnetics has become a crucial tool for simulating and analyzing electric fields in complex systems.
-Numerical methods like the finite element method (FEM) and the finite-difference time-domain (FDTD) method are used to solve Maxwell's equations for arbitrary geometries and charge distributions.
+Also, numerical methods like the finite element method (FEM) and the finite-difference time-domain (FDTD) method are used to solve Maxwell's equations for arbitrary geometries and charge distributions.
 These simulations allow engineers and scientists to predict the behavior of electromagnetic devices, optimize designs, and explore new phenomena.

 Nanotechnology and Point Charge Effects